Total hip replacement is a step-by-step surgery to replace the hip socket and the ball at the top of the thighbone (femur).

 - Uncemented.
 These parts have a porous coating that the bone grows into.

-Your doctor may use general anesthesia.
+Your doctor may use regional anesthesia.
+This means you can't feel the area of the surgery.
+You'll have medicine that makes you unaware and lightly asleep.
+Or a doctor may use general anesthesia.
 This means you'll be asleep during surgery.
-Or a doctor may use regional anesthesia.
-This means you can't feel the area of the surgery.
-You'll have medicine that makes you unaware but lightly asleep.
 Which type of anesthesia you get depends on your doctor and your overall health.
 Your doctor might also ask what you prefer.

 What To Expect

-On the day of surgery or the day after, you'll get out of bed with help.
-You will learn how to walk with a walker or crutches.
-By the time you leave the hospital, you will be able to safely sit down and stand up, dress yourself, use the toilet, bathe, and use stairs.
+On the day of surgery, you'll learn how to get in and out of bed.
+You'll also learn how to walk with a walker, crutches, or a cane.
+By the time you leave the hospital, you'll be able to safely sit down and stand up, dress yourself, use the toilet, and bathe.

-As soon as possible, you will start physical therapy.
+As soon as possible, you'll start physical therapy.
 You'll learn exercises to help you get stronger.
-You will also be taught how to move your body without dislocating your hip.
+You'll also be taught how to move your body without dislocating your hip.

-If you have traditional surgery, you will need to follow "hip precautions" until your hip is fully healed.
+If you have surgery through the side or back or your hip, you'll need to follow "hip precautions" until your hip is fully healed.
 Most often, this means that you: